MustafaAlhasan404/Network-Security/README.md

   * Extracted browser histories and saved passwords.
   * Collected system logs for further analysis.
 * Simulated lateral movement to other virtual machines in the network.

-## 7. Conclusion - Lessons Learned and Future Considerations

-This project provided hands-on experience in identifying and exploiting network vulnerabilities, post-exploitation techniques, and designing mitigation strategies.
-The knowledge gained highlights the importance of securing systems against common threats and the value of ethical penetration testing in enhancing cybersecurity defenses.